Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 ### Spell Correction Version

-This configuration lets you choose the Spell Correction Version between Version 1 and Version 2 for existing VA's that have Spell Correction enabled.
-For new bots and existing bots that don't have Spell Correction enabled, only the Version 2 is available.
+This configuration flexibility allows users to select the spell correction version that best suits their needs for existing VAs, while new bots or those without spell correction enabled will default to Version 2.

 ### Spell Correction Status

-This configuration helps you enable or disable the Spell Correction.
-If enabled, the spell correction happens at one or more engines individually depending on the language for Version 1, and immediately after language detection step in case of Version 2.

-If this configuration is disabled, Spell Correction does not happen irrespective of the selected version.
+This configuration provides users with the flexibility to control whether spell correction is active or not.
+Disabling this configuration ensures that spell correction does not occur, regardless of the version selected.